charrmountain/Work-Day-Scheduler/README.md

 ## **Description**

 -  User plans day from business hours *9 AM - 5 PM*.
 Planner alerts green when hour is future, alerts red if it is current, and grey if the hour has passed.
+If user reloads page the plans they have saved in each specific hour will reappear.

     - ### **HTML pages:**
          1. [index.html](index.html) is the main page for scheduler